 - Actively maintain your network to keep it growing and useful.

 - Get recommendations from you network to enhance your credibility.

-- Make sure you profile information is consistent with your resume / CV – recruiters can easily compare!
+- Make sure you profile information is consistent with your resume – recruiters can easily compare!

 - Engage in discussions and conversations to maintain a high-profile presence.

 Now we have covered the basics, you should think about how to make connections on LinkedIn like a networking expert in order to grow your network.